rizwan-io/SQL-Mastery/04-Inserting-Updating-Deleting-Data/README.md

 WHERE Clause is optional if we want to update all the rows of the table.

 ### Using Subqueries in Update Statement
-A subquery is a SELECT statement within other statement
+A subquery is a SELECT statement within other statement.
+We have to use IN operator because the sub query can return multiple rows.
 ```
 UPDATE orders
 SET comments = 'GOLD CUSTOMERS'